 Reamer — Six to eight degrees is about right.
-Samuel Wing used blacksmith-made reamers that are sometimes available from antique dealers or on Ebay.
-You can make modern ones (information at greenwoodworking.org or my videos), or buy one from me or Tim Manney.; they are slower, but allow more control.
+18th Century reamers were blacksmith-made – they are sometimes available from antique dealers or on Ebay.
+Otherwise, you can make modern ones (information at greenwoodworking.org or my videos), or buy one from me or Tim Manney.; they are slower, but allow more control.

-Stretcher Tenons – In my shop, I prefer using a turner’s gate for turning tenons (it makes it easy to remove the shoulders and the tenons are always aligned with the stretcher’s axis).
+Stretcher Tenons – In my shop, I prefer using a skew chisel or a turner’s gate for turning tenons (it makes it easy to remove the shoulders and the tenons are always aligned with the stretcher’s axis).
 My second favorite method is a dowel plate, which is cheap and low-tech.

 8 to 12″ Half-Round File for cleaning up seats.

 Oil Paint Artist’s oils are close to period paints; they need to be diluted slightly with turps.
 Milk Paint was unheard of on period Windsor chairs, despite the modern hype.
-Samuel Wing used verdigris pigment on many of his chairs, as did most 18th century Windsor chairmakers; they were called “green chairs” for a reason.
+The color of choice for 18th Century Windsors was verdigris, a bright green pigment that often darkened drastically with age.
 Golden brand acrylic “Chromium oxide green” is a good approximation of period verdigris paints.